 See our Getting Started tutorial for instructions on how to use Storage.

-As with all other KBC components, everything that can be done through the UI can be also done programmatically via the Storage API.
+As with all other Keboola components, everything that can be done through the UI can be also done programmatically via the Storage API.
 See our developers guide to learn more.
 Every Storage operation must be authorized via a token.
 It is also recorded in Events and Jobs.

-Different storage technologies are used for the above data — Amazon S3 Storage for Files Storage and Amazon Redshift or Snowflake for Table Storage.
+Different storage technologies are used for the above data — Amazon S3 Storage for File Storage and Amazon Redshift or Snowflake for Table Storage.
 The database system behind the Table Storage is referred to as a backend.